Rites of Passage

 Celebrations of Life (Memorial Services)

 After a loved one’s death, we come together in community for a time of sacred sharing and memory.
-At UUCD the ministers and the Celebrations of Life Team are here to help create that time.
+At UUCD, the minister is here to help create that time.

-You will meet with one of the ministers to agree on the date and time of the service and to begin planning.
+You will meet with the minister to agree on the date and time of the service and to begin planning.
 The minister will get to know the family and hear memories.
 They will also provide a template Order of Service, suggest readings and hymns, and help coordinate participants.
 The minister will also coordinate the accompanist.
-They will connect you with a member of the Celebration of Life team who will help coordinate the reception.